STEM Professional School Partnership - Science ATL

 STEM Professional School Partnership

 Science ATL’s STEM Professional School Partnership (SPSP) program cultivates strong, impactful, and sustainable partnerships between diverse STEM professionals and K-12 schools.
 The ultimate goal of these partnerships is to enhance access to STEM learning resources and careers for students from groups underrepresented in the STEM fields.
-In 2022-2023, the program will match 50 STEM professionals to 50 K-12 schools in Atlanta for a year of monthly interactions, reaching 7500 students.
+During the 2023-2024 school year, the program will match 50 STEM professionals to 50 K-12 schools in Metro Atlanta for a year of monthly interactions, with the goal of reaching 10,000 students.
+Please read below for information about getting involved in SPSP for the 2023-2024 cohort.

 SPSP is made possible through corporate sponsorship and individual donations.